 The Inaugural British Speedgolf Championships were held at Boars Head Golf Centre in 2014.
 The 2015 & 2016 Championships were hosted at Dale Hill Hotel & Golf Club where , Rob Hogan, former World Speedgolf Champion, took the British Title.
 In 2016 he shot 82 in a blistering time of 36 minutes and 59seconds giving him a speedgolf score of 118:59 .
 The competition was intense with Chris Benians just 1 point adrift with a score of 119:17 and George Boxall at 120:03.
-In 2017 the British Open Speedgolf Championship moved to Piltdown Golf Club More information on the 2017 event can be found here
+In 2017, the British Open Speedgolf Championship moved to Piltdown Golf Club where Chris Benians took the Elite Division title in 2017 & 2018.

 Speedgolf is not all about Championships and records, it is about having FUN and this is core to our ethos.
 Whether you just want a faster, more athletic round, want to get fit or compete at the highest level #GetInspired #Fitingolf

 - Love golf but can’t find the time to play